Pece17/IoTBeacon/README.md

 # IoT Beacon

 IoT based project for Haaga-Helia University of Applied Sciences, ICT Infrastructure Project -course.
-End product will be able to scan data from Bluetooth beacons with Raspberry Pi -computers and forward it to a database.
+End product will be able to scan data from Bluetooth beacons with Raspberry Pi -computers and forward it to a database i.e. a server.
 The data will then be used to build a HTML based application which either alerts when the beacons leave a designated area or alerts when they enter a forbidden area.

 # Project team